CristianBuca/MS4_MotoStyle/README.md

 ### **Product Management Feature**

 Product management is accessible only to superusers.
 Adding a product from the Floating Action Button will bring up the Add Product Form and will CREATE a product entry in the database.
-Clicking on edit button on product cards or product details page will bring up the UPDATE Product Form.
+Clicking the edit button on product cards or product details page will bring up the UPDATE Product Form.
 Clicking on the DELETE button on the product cards or product details page will trigger a confirmation modal for deletion.
 All forms are validated both on front-end and back-end to reduce risk of user error and maintain integrity of the store.

 *User stories solved by this feature:*

-* 27 - As a super user, I want to add products to the store.
+* 27 - As a super user, I want to add content to the store.
-* 28 - As a super user, I want to edit existing products.
+* 28 - As a super user, I want to edit existing content.
-* 29 - As a super user, I want to delete existing products.
+* 29 - As a super user, I want to delete existing content.
 * 34 - As a site owner, I want forms to be validated on the front-end for better user experience.
 * 35 - As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.